 - Number of times a hazard/risk was associated with an issue.

-All SMS Resources Used are Documented in System Manual
+All SMS Resources Used Are Documented in System Manual

 Something that many aviation safety management systems fail to formally document correctly are SMS resources that are used to mitigate risk.
-SMS resources are simply all of the tools available the organization uses to maintain Acceptable Level of Safety during operations.
+SMS resources are simply all of the tools available the organization uses to maintain an Acceptable Level of Safety during operations.

 It’s helpful to document your resources and organize them by their type by using a model, such as: